Determine the currently protected area

 The MSSmall function was determined to be the best fit.

 The function that fits this data is MSSmall.
 This function rescales input data based on the mean and standard deviation where smaller values in the input raster have higher preference.
 Under this function, the short and intermediate distance areas are classified as highly suitable, while the long distance areas are classified as low suitability.
-Learn more about transformation functions.
+This function is a more accurate model of suitability for this problem.

 - In the Contents pane, ensure that the Kenya conservation priorities layer is checked.

-- In the Contents pane, uncheck the Conservation_suitability_kenya output raster layer.
+- In the Contents pane, uncheck the Conservation_suitability_Kenya output raster layer.

-You’ll examine the Conservation_suitability_kenya output raster at the end of the suitability analysis.
+You'll examine the Conservation_suitability_Kenya output raster at the end of the suitability analysis.

 When the Transformed Distance_to_Water_Kenya layer was added in the Transformation pane, it was also added to the Contents pane and to the Kenya map.